wiremock/wiremock.org/_site/docs/configuration.md

 WireMock uses the trust store for three purposes:

-1. As a server, when requiring client auth, WireMock will trust the client if it presents a public certificate in this trust store
+- As a server, when requiring client auth, WireMock will trust the client if it presents a public certificate in this trust store.
-2. As a proxy, WireMock will use the private key & certificate in this key store to authenticate its http client with target servers that require client auth
+- As a proxy, WireMock will use the private key & certificate in this key store to authenticate its http client with target servers that require client auth.
-3. As a proxy, WireMock will trust a target server if it presents a public certificate in this trust store
+- As a proxy, WireMock will trust a target server if it presents a public certificate in this trust store.

 ## Proxy settings